- Code BIOL6178

 Basic grounding in principles of genetics and ecology.

-In relation to field-based projects, students will be actively mentored by staff from RSB and Fenner or the Tidbinbilla and Mulligans Flat components, respectively.
-Students will be supervised on-ground by staff from ACT Parks and the Mulligans Flat fauna survey teams as appropriate.
+In relation to field-based projects, students will be actively mentored by staff from RSB and Fenner for the Mulligans Flat research component.
+Students will be supervised on-ground by staff from the Mulligans Flat fauna survey teams as appropriate.

 Tuition fees are for the academic year indicated at the top of the page.